 Address: Alexandria City Marina

-This year is the 21st annual Holiday Boat Parade of Lights which will be held on December 4th.
+This year is the 23rd annual Holiday Boat Parade of Lights.

 This is a must see in Alexandria’s harbor where you can watch more than 60 illuminated sailing and power boats cruise along the Potomac River/The Alexandria Waterfront (behind the Torpedo Art Factory).